spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/02-Day/02-Day-LessonPlan.md

 ---

 ### 9. Instructor Do: Creating An Offline Experience (15 mins) (HIGH)

+* Use the prompts and talking points below to demonstrate the following key point(s):

+  * @TODO

 * Now that we have successfully registered our service worker, let's step through the code that will install and activate it.
 This will give our service worker the ability to cache the files we tell it to and deliever them in an offline experience for our users.